Women’s Imaging Department

-The Women’s Imaging Department allows all of your tests to be performed within the Comprehensive Breast Care Center.
-The Department centralizes many of the diagnostic services offered by the clinic for women and incorporates the latest technology in testing procedures.
-Patients can have tests done on new digital mammography equipment and a new stereotactic biopsy system for early detection of breast cancer, or they can screen for the presence of osteoporosis with the new digital bone density testing equipment.
+The Women’s Imaging Department centralizes many of the diagnostic services offered by the clinic for women and incorporates the latest technology in testing procedures.
+Patients can have tests done on digital mammography equipment and ultrasound for early detection of breast cancer, or they can screen for the presence of osteoporosis with digital bone density testing equipment.

 Bone density tests help doctors to diagnose the presence or risk of osteoporosis.
 Osteoporosis is caused when bones become thin and brittle, which increases the risk of a fracture.
 Many patients do not realize that they have osteoporosis until a fracture occurs.
 The earlier osteoporosis is found, the more likely future fractures can be prevented.
-With this in mind, getting a bone density test is now easier than ever with the new DEXA bone density equipment.
+Getting a bone density test is easy with our DEXA bone density equipment.
 DEXA, or Dual Energy X-ray Absorptiometry, uses low energy x-rays to measure the density of bones, muscle and body fat.
 The procedure is quick, painless and highly accurate.
 It scans the spine and hips because the bone density there is indicative of bone density elsewhere in the body.